ankitanandy/dsa-primer/Array.md

 | XOR Trick                | Finding missing/duplicate numbers             | O(N)             |
 | Merge Intervals          | Overlapping intervals                         | O(N log N)       |
 | Cyclic Sort              | Missing numbers in 1 to N                     | O(N)             |

+## Tips
+- Understand the problem requirements and constraints.
+- Consider edge cases such as empty arrays, single-element arrays, and arrays with duplicate elements.
+- Use two-pointer technique for problems involving pairs or subarrays.
+- Utilize sorting for problems where order matters.
+- Take advantage of hash maps for quick lookups.

+## Notes
+- Arrays are a collection of elements identified by index or key.
+- They provide fast access to elements but can be costly for insertion and deletion operations.
+- Arrays can be single-dimensional or multi-dimensional.

+## Frequently Asked Questions
+1. **How do you find the maximum product of two integers in an array?**
+   - Sort the array and multiply the two largest numbers.
+   - Alternatively, iterate through the array to find the two largest numbers.

+2. **How do you find the missing number in an array of integers from 1 to n?**
+   - Use the formula for the sum of the first n natural numbers and subtract the sum of the array elements from it.

+3. **How do you remove duplicates from a sorted array?**
+   - Use two pointers to overwrite duplicates in place.

+## Common Tricks to Identify Patterns
+- **Sliding Window:** Useful for problems involving subarrays or substrings.
+- **Two Pointers:** Effective for problems involving pairs or when you need to traverse the array from both ends.
+- **Hash Map:** Great for problems requiring quick lookups or counting elements.
+- **Sorting:** Helps in problems where order or comparison is needed.